U.S. Route 395 in California: Sierra Nevada

 Along the descent towards Mono Lake, the highway passes near the community of June Lake, a recreation area where there are several freshwater lakes famous for trout fishing, and the June Mountain Ski Area.
 The June Lake area is served from June Lake Junction by the June Lake Loop Road (SR 158).

 Just before arriving at Mono Lake, US 395 has a brief concurrency with SR 120; the two routes separate at the southern end of Lee Vining.
 At this junction US 395 is 12 mi from Tioga Pass, along SR 120, the highest paved through route in California, and the eastern boundary of Yosemite National Park.

 Visible for miles, the highway finally passes Mono Lake, squeezed between the lake and the Sierra crest.
 The next geographic feature is Conway Summit.
 At 8138 ft in altitude, this is the highest point along US 395, and the highest point along a U.S. Highway in California.
 This Summit also separates the Mono Lake watershed from that of the East Walker River.

 The highway descends Conway Summit via the tributaries of the East Walker River, heading towards Bridgeport and Bridgeport Reservoir.
-Along the descent the highway passes by Bodie, a ghost town which the state park system has preserved, including items still on the shelves in the abandoned stores.
+Along the descent the highway passes by a turnoff to Bodie, a ghost town which the state park system has preserved, including items still on the shelves in the abandoned stores.